InvadingOctopus/comedot/README.md

 * Template scenes for Logo → Main Menu → Options, Input Remapping, Pause Overlay
 * Save/Load player preferences via a config file with just `Settings.any_name = 69`
 * Tons of helper functions & debugging tools.
+* Commented & documented code.
 * Free-to-use 3rd-party assets for quick prototyping.

 > [!IMPORTANT]
 > This is still mostly a private personal project; it's what I'm using to make [my own epic games][itch] while learning Godot and GDScript as I go.
-The API may change frequently and **no backwards compatibility is guaranteed!**
+The opinionated code eschews GDScript conventions like ugly underscores, and the API may change frequently and **no backwards compatibility is guaranteed!**

-🌳 _An example of a player entity's node tree:_
+🌳 _An example of a player entity:_

 ![components-tree]